kageurufu/preprocess_cancellation/README.md

 Download the provided binary for your platform, and place it in with in your slicer's folder.

-In your Print Settings, under Output Options, add `preprocessor.exe;` to the "Post-Processing Scripts".
-For mac or linux, you should just use `preprocessor;`
+In your Print Settings, under Output Options, add `preprocess_cancellation.exe;` to the "Post-Processing Scripts".
+For mac or linux, you should just use `preprocess_cancellation;`

 Then, all generated gcode should be automatically processed and rewritten to support cancellation.